 The library and the game room were always full on sea days.
 Everyone loved the open area where you could borrow a book or cuddle up on a couch and read.
 We didn’t spend much time in these areas, but we did stop by one of the space-age tree houses that were hanging between decks.
 Only problem is they were only made for one person.

+There isn’t anything overlooked that you might need or what.
 We had a really fantastic time luxury cruising on Celebrity Silhouette and look forward to the next time we’re able to take a Celebrity cruise.
 Have you been the Silhouette or one of the other Celebrity ships?
 Tell us about your experience in the comments.
 Did you love it?